-After a scare of a baby accidentally swallowing bathwater, the term “dry drowning” may slip into your mind and leave you with all-day discomfort and worry.
+Even the most careful of parents can run into a situation where their baby accidentally swallowed bath water.
+The term “dry drowning” may slip into your mind and leave you with all-day discomfort and worry.
 Fortunately, dry drowning and secondary drowning are exceedingly rare and cause definite symptoms for which parents can watch.

 Despite concerns about babies drowning hours or days after even minor water-related incidents, it is unlikely to happen if your baby accidentally swallows bathwater.
 Dry drowning causes noticeable distress within the first hour, while secondary drowning can manifest up to a few days later but will be marked with visible, worsening symptoms.

 Read on to find out what you should look for if your baby accidentally swallowed bathwater.